DaoDuyThai/YT_Portfolio/README.md

 # Portfolio_V2

-PersonalPortfolio is a minimalist yet elegant repository showcasing a personal portfolio website built entirely with pure HTML and CSS.
+Portfolio_V2 is a minimalist yet elegant repository showcasing a personal portfolio website built entirely with pure HTML and CSS.
 This repository serves as a perfect starting point for individuals looking to create their own portfolio to showcase their skills, projects, and experiences in a clean and professional manner.

 ## Screenshots